mhearne-usgs/bayescat/README.md

 This package depends on:
  * numpy, the fundamental package for scientific computing with Python. <a href="http://www.numpy.org/">http://www.numpy.org/</a>
  * matplotlib, a Python 2D plotting library which produces publication quality figures. <a href="<a href="http://matplotlib.org/index.html">http://matplotlib.org/index.html</a>
+ * basemap, a mapping package built on top of matplotlib. <a href="http://matplotlib.org/basemap/">http://matplotlib.org/basemap/</a>
- * obspy, a Seismological data processing package.  <a href="<a href="https://github.com/obspy/obspy/wiki">https://github.com/obspy/obspy/wiki</a>
+ * obspy, a Seismological data processing package.  <a href="https://github.com/obspy/obspy/wiki">https://github.com/obspy/obspy/wiki</a>
  * libcomcat, an NEIC package for retrieving data from ComCat.
  * neicio, an NEIC package with a module for running external commands.
  * neicutil, an NEIC package with a module for manipulating text representations of numbers.